Peter Boyle (footballer, born 1876): International career

 Boyle was capped five times for Ireland during his time with Sheffield United.
 He would have won several more had he not rejected the call-up on a number of occasions to play for the Blades instead.

 Personal life

 Although born in Ireland, Boyle's family had moved to Scotland when he was a child and it was here he began playing football regularly.
 Following the end of his playing career he worked as a miner at Brodsworth Colliery where he also coached the colliery football team, Brodsworth Main, now Brodsworth Welfare A.F.C.
 His son Tommy Boyle would also go on to play for Sheffield United with whom he also won an FA Cup winners medal in 1925.

+During the First World War he enlisted in the York and Lancaster Regiment and was assigned to D Company of the 9th Battalion.
+In 1915 he was transferred to the Army Service Corps and served first in Gallipoli, probably in the 13th (Western) Division and subsequently in Mesopotamia.
+His family remember him telling them how he arranged for prisoners of war there to play football.

+In August 1917 he was serving in France and was transferred into the newly formed Labour Corps, 716 Company.